ionic-team/ionic-site/docs/v2/resources/what-is/index.md

   <section id="livereload">
     <h3><a href="#livereload">Live Reload</a></h3>
-    <p>Live Reload is a tool that automatically reloads your browser when it deteches changes.
+    <p>Live Reload is a tool that automatically reloads your browser when it detects changes.
 It watches a specific path and anytime a file or directory is updated, it will trigger a full browser reload.
-In cases where css is chagned, livereload will inject the changed css instead of reloading the entire page</p>
+In cases where css is changed, livereload will inject the changed css instead of reloading the entire page</p>
   </section>

   <section id="node">